samfeldstein/notebook/content/notes/private-notes-in-foam-and-eleventy.md

 But how do we exclude this from git?
 You can't exclude the whole content folder, right?
 Because then everything would just disappear from your site, right?

-This only matters if you're repository is public.
+Adding `notes/content` to `.gitignore` doesn't work, because that excludes `notes/content` from the build output.

-Adding `notes/content` to `.gitignore` doesn't work, because then Cloudflare can't access it.
+Is there a way to mark a folder as private in git?